Generic Name: rizatriptan benzoate

 - confusion, problems speaking or understanding

-- problems seeing in one or both of your eyes
+- problems seeing in 1 or both of your eyes

 - problems walking, dizziness, loss of balance or coordination